Graph restricted tensors: building blocks for holographic networks: Graph-constrained tensors

 \section{Graph-constrained tensors}

 In this Section we present the framework of graph-constrained tensors.
-The framework advocated in this work covers, in special cases, several examples studied earlier in the literature literature.
-Let us first recall two standard definitions of graph theory.
+The framework advocated in this work covers, in special cases, several examples studied earlier in the literature literature. {The graphs that we introduce will serve as representations of the entanglement properties of particular quantum states.}